-Quick Summary: Betterment is one of the robo-advisor leaders in the United States with over $16 billion in Assets Under Management (AUM).
-Their goal is to take sophisticated investing strategies and design a portfolio just for you with the aid of AI.
+Quick Summary: Betterment is one of the largest robo-advisors in the United States with over $29 billion in Assets Under Management (AUM).
+Their goal is to take sophisticated investing strategies and design portfolios with the help of AI.

 What is Betterment?

 Betterment is a New-York based investment platform that offers money management services, including an investment advisory service that operates through artificial intelligence.
 This basically means that the advice provided to each customer is determined by an algorithm the firm has cleverly designed.

 Betterment’s value proposition is that they help people manage their money wisely by providing cash management, investment, and retirement planning advisory services, and they achieve this goal by collecting certain essential information from each user that allows the robo-advisor to determine the best course of action.

 See Also: M1 Finance Review: A Hybrid Robo-Advisor & Brokerage